agudipaolo/paperbot/README.md

 ## Installation:
 - `pip install slackclient`
+- Create a [Slack App] (https://api.slack.com/apps?new_app=1), choosing the app's name (paperbot) and selecting your workspace.
+Under the "Features" section, select "Bot users" and then save changes.
+Under "Settings" click on "Install App" and select the channel in which the bot should post.
+Copy your "Salck Bot OAuth Access Token" as `SLACK_BOT_TOKEN`.
 - Get the tokens from slack (Agustin?)
 - Add the token to config.py and set your preference.
 - Call paperbot.py, you can have it run in the backgroud by calling: